kbase/workspace_deluxe/performance/us/kbase/workspace/performance/refsearch/ReferenceBFSexperiment.md

 --------------------
 * It's possible that an object or object(s) could have so many references that the server goes OOM or slows down.
 Should there be some sort of limit?
-* Most of the get* methods should have the same behavior.
-Currently the code is only implemented for getObjects().
 * The reference chain from the user accessible object to the requested object should be returned.
   * This necessitates saving the tree traversed in the search in server memory